General information requirements for companies

 - information about the consumer’s right to cancel during the 14 day “cooling off” period and the trader must provide a model cancellation form.

-Finally, again where dealing with consumers, the Consumer Protection from Unfair Trading Regulations 2008 contain information provision requirements in relation to “invitations to purchase” (namely, a communication which is intended to give a consumer sufficient relevant information to enable him to decide whether to make a purchase; for example, an advertisement on a website from where consumers can place an order).
-This information includes the main characteristics of the product, the identity of the trader and his geographical address, the price (including taxes), any additional delivery charges, any arrangements for payment, delivery, performance or complaints handling that differ from the requirement of professional diligence; any cancellation rights as well as any other information which the average consumer needs, in the context, to make an informed decision.
+Finally, again where dealing with consumers, the Consumer Protection from Unfair Trading Regulations 2008 contain information provision requirements in relation to “invitations to purchase” (namely, a communication which is intended to give a consumer sufficient relevant information to enable the consumer to decide whether to make a purchase; for example, an advertisement on a website from where consumers can place an order).
+This information includes the main characteristics of the product, the identity of the trader and his geographical address, the price (including taxes), any additional delivery charges, any arrangements for payment, delivery, performance or complaints handling that differ from the requirement of professional diligence; any cancellation rights as well as any other information which the average consumer needs, in the circumstances, to make an informed decision.

 Alternative dispute resolution and online dispute resolution